What’s happening when and where in the world of food: a calendar of special food days.

 March 23rd is Melba Toast Day.
 Enjoy some melba toast with some cold cuts and cheeses, or alongside a soup or salad, or maybe with some cream cheese and smoked salmon on it.

-Chocolate covered raisins can be very hard to stop eating, as they are so morish!
+The 24th of March is Chocolate Covered Raisins Day.
+It can be very hard to stop eating, as they are so morish!
 Well, here's a day where you don't have to stop yourself!

 Palm Sunday marks the day when Jesus reputedly was greeted by people waving palm branches in Jerusalem.
 Palm fronds are now traditional, but in the days before international shipping, people would use pussy willow branches or wild flowers instead.